gavinlyonsrepo/cylon/Readme.md

 Config
 ------
 Type cylon to run
+options:
+-h --help -help print help and exit.
+-s --system  print system information and exit
+-v --versiom print version information and exit.
-Cylon is a bash script installed to user/bin by package build.
+Cylon is a bash script installed to /usr/bin by package build.
 Some functions require software installed as listed below, see optdepends of PKGBUILD also.
 This is left to user discretion.